sc0v0ne/LearnAI/nlp/nlu.md

 **Language modeling (LM)** or Text Generation involves developing a statistical model for predicting the next word in a sentence or next letter in a word given whatever has come before.

 LM involves developing a statistical model for predicting the next word in a sentence or next letter in a word given whatever has come before.

-LM is a pre-cursor task in applications such as speech recognition and machine translation.

 [How to evaluate Text Generation Models](https://towardsdatascience.com/how-to-evaluate-text-generation-models-metrics-for-automatic-evaluation-of-nlp-models-e1c251b04ec1)